Australian Expatriates and Foreign Residents - Understanding Foreign Currency Loans (FCL)

-At the current time, we do not offer access to foreign currency loans (FCL's) for the purchase of Australian residential or commercial property.
-We have done so in the past, and they may be appropriate financing structures in the future, but current market conditions are not supportive and the only remaining providers are the Australian banks.
-The latter means, unless access is available to private banking, that market conditions are quite uncompetitive and in most cases, a direct Australian mortgage is the best financing option..
+We do not offer access to foreign currency loans (FCL's) for the purchase of Australian residential or commercial property.
+We have done so in the past, and they may be an appropriate financing structures in the future, but current market conditions are not supportive and have not been for some time.
+Consequently, in most situations a direct Australian mortgage is typically the best and only financing option.

-These loans have been very popular at particular times in the past because they offered significantly lower interest rates than were available in the Australian domestic mortgage market.
-For expatriates with long-term income streams in another currency, and therefore a "natural hedge", they offered a suitable form of financing - and continue to do so in certain situations.
+These loans have been very popular at particular times in the past because they have offered access to significantly lower interest rates than were available in the Australian domestic mortgage market.
+For expatriates with long-term income streams in another currency, and therefore a "natural hedge", they offered a suitable form of financing - and may continue to do so in certain situations.

-- Typically, the maximum loan to valuation ratio (LVR) available for an FCL is 70%; this provides a lender with a buffer to protect them in terms of currency volatility.
+- Typically, the maximum loan to valuation ratio (LVR) available for an FCL has been 70%; this provides a lender with a buffer to protect them in terms of currency volatility.
 If there are adverse currency movements, and the maximum LVR is exceeded, then borrowers should expect to receive a request from the lender to make additional capital payments.
-This is akin to a margin call, and when individuals are discussing this form of financing with a lender, you should very carefully discuss the circumstances in which a bank may make a request for an additional capital payment.
+This is akin to a "margin call", and when individuals are discussing this form of financing with a lender, they should very carefully discuss the circumstances in which a bank may make a request for an additional capital payment.
 The past few years have been marked with relatively extreme exchange rate movements, there is no sign that this will necessarily diminish.

-- Bear in mind that most, if not all these facilities, will only provide access to a variable interest rate mortgage – fixed rate mortgages are not available.
-Therefore, unlike in Australian domestic mortgage, you do not have the option of fixing your forward financing costs with any certainty.
+- Bear in mind that most, if not all these facilities, will only provide access to a variable interest rate mortgage – fixed rate mortgages have not historically been available in this market.
+Therefore, unlike a Australian domestic mortgage, you do not have the option of fixing your forward financing costs with any certainty.
 We would always suggest that you obtain details of current Australian mortgages - variable and fixed - for comparative purposes before committing to an FCL.

 - Given the existence of a foreign exchange risk, you need to consider whether the interest rate differential available between the FCL and Australian mortgage interest rates is sufficient to warrant that risk.
-Currently, with Australian interest rates at historic lows, we believe that the margin is currently inadequate on its own to support this type of loan.
-However, if you and expatriates paid in an overseas currency, that it may make sense separately to match currency of your income and expense, quite apart from interest rate savings.
+Currently, with Australian interest rates at historic lows, we believe that the margin is unlikely to be adequate on its own to support this type of loan.
+However, if you are an expatriate paid in an overseas currency, then it may make sense to match currency of your income and expense, quite apart from interest rate savings.

-- Prior to the GFC, it was common to see lenders make available what were called multicurrency loans - you could in effect borrow in one currency, and then swap within a range of other currencies and there was no requirement that you and a matching income in the currency of the borrowing.
-This was one example of "market exuberance" which disappeared, and now lenders limit themselves to lending in either the currency of the asset, or the income of the borrower.
+- Prior to the GFC, it was common to see lenders make available what were called multi currency loans - you could in effect borrow in one currency, and then swap within a range of other currencies and there was no requirement that you and a matching income in the currency of the borrowing.
+This was an extreme example of "market exuberance" which disappeared, and now lenders limit themselves to lending in either the currency of the asset or the income of the borrower.

 However, Australian residents should note that it is possible to arrange financing for the purchase of overseas property in a number of situations, such as in France, Spain, Italy and the UK - and in the United States.
 In these situations the minimum loan size will differ by country and the type of property you are seeking to buy - but you should expect to contribute at least a 30% deposit on any purchase and be in a strong financial position.